ARM-software/CMSIS-Compiler/documentation/doxygen/src/mainpage.md

 This documentation contains the following sections:

 - \ref rev_hist : lists CMSIS-Compiler releases.
 - \ref rt_io : explains low-level I/O retargeting, list available components and describes available user code templates.
 - \ref rt_os : explains multithreading support retargeting, list available components and describes available user code templates.
- - The [I/O Retarget example project](../../example/README.md) shows how to retarget the output to a UART on an Arm Virtual Hardware model.
+- \ref rt_example shows how to retarget the output to a UART on an Arm Virtual Hardware model.
 - \ref rt_templates : contains the user code template files for the different use cases.
- - [**API Reference**](modules.html) describes the API and the functions of the CMSIS-Compiler components in details.
+- [**API Reference**](topics.html) describes the API and the functions of the CMSIS-Compiler components in details.

 ## License {#doc_license}